Colorado River, Grand Canyon

 One striking pattern of concern is the recent (last 15-20 years) decline in abundance of some native fishes in the canyon.
 One example is the Humpback Chub, which only exists in the Colorado River Basin, and has been listed as a federally Endangered Species.
 Many hypotheses have been put forward as to why these fishes are declining, but one that has not been sufficiently tested is the 'foodbase' hypothesis; That is: is there sufficient production of prey to support healthy populations of native fishes?
 Is carbon being 'shunted' away from native species by other conspicuous non-native species (e.g., rainbow and brown trout, new zealand mudsnails)?

-To get at these questions, we're taking a foodweb-ecosystem approach.
-By quantifying whole-ecosystem metabolism and secondary production at 6 reaches within the canyon, we will be able to estimate the amount of carbon available for production of invertebrates and fish.
-Next, using gut content analysis and stable isotopes we'll construct quantitative 'material-flow' food webs for each of our sites.
-This technique will allow us to measure the amount of available carbon in the system, as well as the pathways and fates of this carbon.
+To get at these questions, we took a foodweb-ecosystem approach.
+By quantifying whole-ecosystem metabolism and secondary production at 6 reaches within the canyon, we estimated the amount of carbon available for production of invertebrates and fish.
+Next, using gut content analysis and stable isotopes we constructed quantitative 'material-flow' food webs for each of our sites.
+This allowed us to measure the amount of available carbon in the system, as well as the pathways and fates of this carbon.

 - Bob Hall, University of Wyoming

 - Emma Rosi-Marshall, Cary Institute of Ecosystem Studies

 - Ted Kennedy, Grand Canyon Reseach and Monitoring Center, USGS

 - Colden Baxter, Idaho State University

 - Michael Yard, Grand Canyon Reseach and Monitoring Center, USGS